scania-digital-design-system/sdds/demo/HTML/README.md

 ## Run `http-start` in the console emulator on sdds folder level to test.

-## You can also download `Live Server` if you are using Visual Studio Code
+## You can also download `Live Server` in the extensions if you are using Visual Studio Code

 ### *Happy coding!*